mrled/keymap.click/docs/keyboards.md

 # Keyboards

-At the moment, ErgoDox and Planck keyboard models ship with Clickmap, along with a tiny 12-key test board that doesn't exist in the physical world that can be used as a fallback.
+At the moment, ErgoDox and Planck keyboard models ship with keymap.click, along with a tiny 12-key test board that doesn't exist in the physical world that can be used as a fallback.

-In the future, it's probably better to implement other keyboards *outside* of Clickmap, because each one increases Clickmap's bundled size.
+In the future, it's probably better to implement other keyboards *outside* of keymap.click, because each one increases keymap.click's bundled size.
-It's probably worth moving the ErgoDox and Planck models outside of Clickmap too.
+It's probably worth moving the ErgoDox and Planck models outside of keymap.click too.

 ## Defining a new keyboard